open-telemetry/opentelemetry-js/packages/opentelemetry-api/README.md

 #### Simple NodeJS Example

 Before any other module in your application is loaded, you must initialize the global tracer and meter registries.
-If you fail to initialize a registry, no-op implementations will be provided to any library which acquires them from the API.
+If you fail to initialize a provider, no-op implementations will be provided to any library which acquires them from the API.

 ```javascript
 const api = require("@opentelemetry/api");